Visited: Summer 2013, summer 2014

 Take the Gornergrat (mountain railway) higher up for better views of the Matterhorn and hike back down to Zermatt.

-Some buildings are very interesting.
+Some buildings are very interesting and extremely old.

 Paragliding up in Riffelalp.
 One of the many outdoor sports to enjoy in the area.

 Views of the Matterhorn are fantastic, even on cloudy days!

 Alphorn street show.
 One of the many fun things you will run into as you walk around the town.